umanitoba-cssa/constitution/Constitution.md

 ### Director of Student Affairs

 1. Act as a liaison for the students towards the Department of Computer Science, Faculty of Science and UMSU.
-2. Act as a liaison between students and Council.
+2. Act as a liaison between students and the Council.
 3. Stay up to date on Faculty and Senate meetings pertaining to the Computer Science program.
 4. Attend Association of Club Executives (ACE) Meetings and Department of Computer Science Meetings on behalf of the CSSA, or put fair effort into acquiring a proxy from Council.[^4]
 5. Summarize the relevant contents of external meetings to Council.